pycurl/pycurl/README.rst

 #.
 Write a test which shows that the bug was fixed or that the feature
    works as expected.
 #.
 Send a pull request.
+#.
+Check back after 10-15 minutes to see if tests passed on Travis CI.
+   PycURL supports old Python and libcurl releases and their support is tested on Travis.

 For larger changes: